-There’s an obvious solution to this, and it comes in the form of a screen protector.
+While a screen protector sounds like a simple fix, you’ll thank yourself in the long run.
 Due to the Switch’s popularity, there are a lot out there.
 However, we have narrowed down the list for you.
-Here are 5 of the best Nintendo Switch screen protectors so you can protect the display from wear and tear.
+Here are 5 of the best Nintendo Switch screen protectors in 2021.

 The Spigen Tempered Glass Screen protector takes the top spot on our list.
 It’s an easy win as well since Spigen is one of the more popular cases and screen protector bands out there.
 However Spigen isn’t all talk, and they stand behind their products.
 The difference in quality compared to others on the market is remarkable.